Tomires/thesis/exploration.md

 - Character hunting quest (triggering conversations with different NPCs)
 - Scavenger hunt (locating certain cues hidden within the environment)
-- Enemy killing quest (killing a number of enemies of a specified type)
+- Enemy killing quest (killing a number of enemies of a specific type)
 - Gathering quest (collecting a number of resources from enemies or crafting nodes)
 - Achievement quest (meeting a condition, such as achieving consistent success in regards to the learning element or completing a number of challenges)

 ### Item system

 The game has three categories of items.
-Equipment, which the player can wear to change the behaviour of certain parts of the game, consumables that they can use in battle to increase health and potentially cause other effects and resources, which are used for completing quests or further refinement via crafting.
+Equipment, which the player can wear to change the behaviour of certain parts of the game, consumables that they can use in battle to increase health and potentially cause other effects and resources, which are used for completing quests or can be further refined via crafting.

 #### Equipment